 - Cut your bread into smaller pieces.
 Place it in a food processor.
 Blend and grind, until more of a bread meal texture is formed.
 Add in whisked egg and pulse a few times.

-- Add in coconut oil or butter and blend again.
-If batter is still too thick, add a tiny bit of water, ONLY if needed.
+- Next, add the coconut oil or butter and blend again.
+If batter is still too thick, add a tiny bit of water, ONLY as needed.
 Then, process again to blend into a dough.